enriquecs095/terraform-aws-multi-region-infrastructure/README.md

 ## 2. Create a public key and store it on AWS

-Run the following command on linux or WSL 2 and change "my-key" name for the specific key name you want to create:
+Run the following command on linux or WSL 2 and change "my-key" name for the specific key pair you want to create:

     ssh-keygen -t rsa -b 2048 -f ~/.ssh/my-key

-This command imports the specified public key on one specific region: **
+This command imports the provided public key to a single region: **

-    aws ec2 import-key-pair --key-name "my-key" --public-key-material fileb://~/.ssh/my-key.pub
+    aws ec2 import-key-pair --key-name "my-key" --public-key-material fileb://~/.ssh/my-key.pub --region "region-name"

-** If you need to store the key pair on multiple regions, update your current region on the aws CLI before running the previous command.
+** If you need to store the key pair in more than one region, change the "region-name" and run the previous command as needed.
+In this case we will need to execute the command twice.

 ## 3. Terraform init